 As more than half of Ukraine’s crop production is exported, logistics of the export supply chain play a vital role.
 Prior to Russia’s aggression, over 90% of Ukraine crop exports were channelled through ports at the Azov and Black Seas.
 These ports are currently inaccessible due to the ongoing war or Russian occupation.
 Other export channels ‑ road, rail and river ports ‑ do not have the capacity to handle the same quantities as maritime ports.
 Therefore, industry estimates suggest that current exports only represent about 20% of normal export quantities.
 National and global efforts are under way to increase the capacities of alternative export channels, and to find other outlets.
 Yet larger-than-usual quantities remaining in storage and the upcoming harvest in June-September 2022 will rapidly produce large quantities that will also need to be stored to avoid significant losses.
 In addition, some storage and processing facilities have been damaged, further delaying and constraining agricultural exports from Ukraine (Figure 2).

-Indirect losses to Ukrainian agriculture due to production decrease, higher production costs, logistics disruption and lower prices for export-oriented commodities have been estimated at USD 23.3 billion as of June 2022.
+Indirect losses to Ukrainian agriculture due to production decrease, higher production costs, logistics disruption and lower prices for export-oriented commodities have been estimated at USD 23.3 billion as of June 2022 (Kyiv School of Economics, 2022).

 In Russia, no major disruption to agricultural production is anticipated.
-Uncertainties exist over its capacity to export, although international sanctions are currently exempting both food and fertilisers.
+Uncertainties exist over its capacity to export, although international sanctions are currently exempting both food and fertilisers (FAO, 2022).

 Agricultural trade has already been affected by the 2014 Russian aggression against Ukraine, including the annexation of Crimea.
 The economic consequences of policy responses have shaped global agricultural markets since then.
 Previously significant levels of Russian imports of meat, dairy products, as well as fruits and vegetables from the European Union, North America and several other countries opposing the 2014 aggression virtually ceased as a result of an import ban (Figure 3).